apc-mhs/seniormap/README.md

 3. Ensure the form has a linked Google spreadsheet with the appropriate fields.
 ![Screenshot of creating linked spreadsheet](resources/readme/create_linked_sheet.png)
 4. Publish the spreadsheet to the web (File > Publish to the web; link will then be provided).
+5. Add the [Trimmer.gs script](resources/tools/Trimmer.gs) to the spreadsheet (Tools > Script Editor > paste in).
+6. Save the code, then click "Select Code Function" and choose "installTriggers."
+Then click the play button.

 ### Adding the new year to the code base